suncoast-devs/handbook/lessons/react-intro/index.md

 If we add new data to our `JSON` file and reload the application it _reacts_ to the new data by rendering more information.

-In the following lessons we will learn how to load data from a remote API, how to respond to events, how to update data dynamically, and how to add different "pages" to our application and give it the ability to navigate between them.
+In the following lessons, we will learn how to load data from a remote API, how to respond to events, how to update data dynamically, and how to add different "pages" to our application and give it the ability to navigate between them.